ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 pseudo-RR in the query.
 This allows the server to differentiate EDE-aware clients from EDE-unaware clients and respond appropriately.

+# New Sub-Error Codes Definition

+Subsequent documents defining new Sub-Error codes MUST be accepted by IETF, MUST also provide a clear definition of the error code (in their Reference text), and MUST also provide more characterization than the
+{{RFC8914}} parent error.

+This document defines new IANA-registered Sub-Error codes, below.

+## Reserved {#policy-reserved}

+  * Number: 0

+  * Meaning: Reserved

+  * Applicability: Blocked, Forged, Censored, Filtered

+  * Reference: this sub-error code value MUST NOT be sent.
+If received, it has no meaning.

+  * Change Controller: IETF

+## Network Operator Policy {#policy-network}

+  * Number: 5

+  * Meaning: Network Operator Policy

+  * Applicability: Blocked, Forged

+  * Reference: the operator providing IP connectivity filtered the response

+  * Change Controller: IETF

+## DNS Operator Policy {#policy-dns}

+  * Number: 6

+  * Meaning: DNS Operator Policy

+  * Applicability: Blocked, Forged

+  * Reference: the operator of the DNS server filtered the response

+  * Change Controller: IETF

 # Examples